CrissNamon/progressive/README.md

 + StorySaveManager
     + You can save and load your game's instance as you wish
     + SimpleSaveManager contains example with json saves
++ Some utils and actions to make your development simpler and games more functional

 Look how is simple to create games with Progressive below, or see `SimpleAdventure` class for example